Choosing the best survival radio: Top 10 for savvy survivors

 Sometimes, when you’re searching for the best survival radio, you need something that allows you to hear the outside world and the outside world to hear you.

-There’s also an automatic alarm that alerts you when disaster is coming.
+There’s also an automatic alarm that alerts you when a disaster is coming.
 When you set the system to alert mode, it will switch on as soon as an emergency broadcast goes out.

 There are plenty of reception options to choose from with this device, from AM to FM and shortwave.